AnthonyDickson/HIVE/README.md

 - RGB-D datasets created on an iOS device using [StrayScanner](https://apps.apple.com/nz/app/stray-scanner/id1557051662)
 - The VTM format (see below.)

-The above datasets are automatically converted to the VTM format if they are not already in that foramt.
+The above datasets are automatically converted to the VTM format if they are not already in that format.

 Overall, the expected folder structure is as follows: